-I am public radio journalist and writer, passionate about creating sound-rich stories and providing the training and mentorship needed to strengthen and diversify the field of journalism.
+I am a journalist and leader with a passion for providing the training and mentorship needed to strengthen and diversify the field of journalism.

 When I was a child, I used to interview family members with an imaginary microphone.
 I turned that dream into a reality, working as a journalist for NPR’s Talk of the Nation and Weekend All Things Considered, KPCC in Los Angeles and Reveal from the Center for Investigative Reporting.